loures90/crud_cars/README.md

             "salePrice": 900000.00
         }
 ### Response:
-The object car updated.
+Object car updated.
 Like the example below:

         {
         "_id": "60f8d11fe766a3028f057690",